jad-tab/jad-tab.github.io/_posts/2020-01-03-Histograms.md

 We could choose how we want our histogram to be plotted to draw insight from the data at hand.
 But how many bins should we use for a histogram in practice ?

 In this article, I experiment with a procedure discovered and published by Birgé and Rozenholc that allows us to select a "good" number of bins.
-Here's the [article](https://hal.archives-ouvertes.fr/hal-00712349)
+Here's the [whole story.](https://hal.archives-ouvertes.fr/hal-00712349)

+Of course, this article is just me playing around with histograms.
+Please refer to that article for a more comprehensive approach.

 ## Notations and mathematical context